 Be prepared: Come to class with assignments/reading completed and with the supplies needed.
 It is frustrating when you cannot pull your own weight in activities and discussions because you are not doing your reading and assignments, and it is distracting when you continually interrupt class to ask to borrow paper and pen.Be curious: You will not have all the answers and neither will I. Learning does not mean knowing all the answers; it means being willing to keep asking questions.
 Take risks and make meaning.

 My favorite questions to ask are "Why?"
 "Why not?" and "So what?"
 Expect to hear them frequently and know that I am NOT being sarcastic.
 I want you to extend your meanings beyond the obvious, into the "why," "why not," and "so what."

 Be on time: It is plain rude to repeatedly be tardy.
 It interrupts what everyone is doing and it is distracting.
 If you are not in your seat when the bell rings, you are tardy.
 Remember: Two tardies make an absence.
-More than ten absences prohibits you from receiving credit for the course, even if you have earned an A.
+When you collect more than ten and a half absences (10.5) that are for unknown/unexcused reasons, you cannot recieve credit for the course, even if you have earned an A.

 1st Offense: Warning (verbal or written)